 The WinSxS folder is the location for Windows Component Store files.
 The Windows Component Store is used to support the functions needed for installation, customization, and updating of the Windows operating system.
 It is used during installing, updating, upgrading, uninstalling, enabling, disabling Windows features & components.
 It is also used during system recovery from corruption or boot failures.

 In most cases, the size of the WinSxS folder appears higher than what it actually is.
 If you were to check the Properties of the WinSxs folder, you would see its size – but this may not be the actual size.
 This is because while there may be only actually one real hard copy of the file, more than one copy of the same version of a file could be stored in multiple locations in the operating system, and just “projected” by hard linking from the component store.

 If you want to analyze the contents of your Windows Component Store and see the actual size of the WinSxS folder, you will have to use the Deployment Image Servicing & Management Tool.

-Windows 8.1 introduces a new command-line option for the Deployment Image Servicing & Management Tool or DISM.exe.
-It is available in Windows 10 as well.
+Windows 8.1 introduced a new command-line option for the Deployment Image Servicing & Management Tool or DISM.exe.
+It is available in Windows 11/10 as well.

 This option is not recognized on earlier versions of Windows.